LiuMingqi2001/Fiber-Tract-Tracing-Pipeline/README.md

-# README for Fiber Tract Tracing Pipeline
+# Fiber Tract Tracing Pipeline

-This pipeline processes diffusion MRI data to perform fiber tract tracing from the striatum to the cortex and generates 72-dimensional fiber tract connectivity features for each voxel.
-The workflow is modular and handles both hemispheres dynamically.
+This repository contains a pipeline for processing diffusion MRI (dMRI) data.
+It performs fiber tract tracing from the striatum to the cortex, generating 72-dimensional connectivity features for each voxel.
+The modular workflow supports both hemispheres dynamically.

 ## Prerequisites